Navjot Singh Sidhu: Gurdwara Darbar Sahib Kartarpur Corridor

-Opinion
+Controversies and conversations

 Pulwama attack

 On 15 February 2019, during an appearance on The Kapil Sharma Show, Sidhu condemned the recent attack on Indian soldiers in Pulwama, Jammu and Kashmir as "cowardly and dastardly".
 However, he found himself in a controversy when he went on to ask: "For a handful of people, can you blame the entire nation of Pakistan and can you blame an individual?"

 The comments drew heavy criticism.
 BJP leader Giriraj Singh demanded that Sidhu be expelled from the Congress Party.

 On 16 February, it was reported that The Kapil Sharma Show had responded by removing Sidhu as presenter and permanent guest, with Archana Puran Singh replacing him.

 Balakot air strike

-Sidhu criticised India airforce's anti-terrorism operation at Balakot in Pakistan.
+Sidhu criticised Indian Air force's anti-terrorism operation at Balakot in Pakistan.
 He questioned by tweet, 'Were you uprooting terrorist or trees?'
 Sidhu questioned the purpose of Balakot air strike.

 Conviction for road rage homicide

 Sidhu (aged 25 in 1988) along with his friend Rupinder Singh Sandhu (aka Bunny Sandhu) were accused of assaulting and causing the death of a 65-year-old man named Gurnam Singh.
 On 27 December 1988, Sidhu and Sandhu were in their car parked near Sheranwala Gate Crossing in Patiala.
 Gurnam Singh in his car was on his way to a bank, and asked Sidhu to give them way.
-In the ensuing road rage incident, Gurnam was beaten up by Sidhu who fled the scene.
+In the ensuing altercation, Gurnam was beaten by Sidhu who fled the scene.
 Gurnam was taken to a hospital where he was declared dead.
-According to a witness, Gurnam was killed with a blow to the head by Sidhu.
+According to a witness, Gurnam was killed by a blow to the head by Sidhu.

 Sidhu was arrested by Punjab Police after the incident and was lodged in Patiala jail for several days.
-He was charged for murder along with Sandhu as co-accused.
+He was charged with murder along with Sandhu as co-accused.
 Sidhu pleaded not guilty and denied all charges against him.
 He claimed in court that he was "falsely involved in this case by the complainant party".
-Jaswinder Singh, nephew of Gurnam Singh, claimed that he was a witness to the crime and was ready to testify in the Supreme Court of India.
+Jaswinder Singh, nephew of Gurnam Singh, claimed that he was a witness to the quarrel and was ready to testify in the Supreme Court of India.
 In September 1999, the trial court acquitted Sidhu.